vedantgattani/DEWPAT/README.md

 ### Pixel-wise differential entropy

-Computes the differential Shannon entropy of the continuous-space vector-valued pixel distribution of the image.
+Estimates the differential Shannon entropy of the continuous-space vector-valued pixel distribution of the image.
 This can be written
 ```math
 \mathcal{H}_{c,v}(I) = -\int_V p(v) \log p(v)\, dv